The flip map and involutions on Khovanov homology: Involutive Khovanov homology

 It is clear from the definition that $D^*$ represents the same link $K$, and it is independent of the choice of the axis up to planar isotopy.

-There is a canonical identification between resolutions of $D$ and $D^*$ by simply flipping all the circles in the resolutions.
-This gives a canonical identification between the Khovanov chain complexes The diagrams $D$ and $D^*$ are related by a preferred isotopy, namely rotating $D$ about the axis in $S^3$ by $\pi$.
+There is a canonical identification between resolutions of $D$ and $D^*$ by flipping all circles in the resolutions, which gives a canonical identification between the Khovanov chain complexes The diagrams $D$ and $D^*$ are related by a preferred isotopy, namely rotating $D$ about the axis in $S^3$ by $\pi$.
 We call the trace cobordism of this isotopy the \textit{flip cobordism}.
-This gives another chain homotopy equivalence induced by a sequence of Reidemeister moves that realizes the flip cobordism, which is well-defined up to chain homotopy by the functoriality of Khovanov homology.
+This gives another chain homotopy equivalence induced by a sequence of Reidemeister moves that realizes the flip cobordism, which is well-defined up to chain homotopy by functoriality.

-\begin{rem} A priori, there are two choices for the link cobordism: the trace of rotating $D$ by $\pi t\,(t\in[0,1])$, or the trace of rotating $D$ by $-\pi t \,(t\in[0,1])$.
+\begin{rem} There are \textit{a priori} two choices of the flip cobordism: the trace of rotating $D$ by $\pi t\,(t\in[0,1])$, or the trace of rotating $D$ by $-\pi t \,(t\in[0,1])$.
 The difference between the two choices is the cobordism map of the trace of a $2\pi$ rotation of $K$, which is proved in Lemma \ref{lem: rotating by 2pi} to be the identity map.
 Therefore, two choices yield the same chain map up to homotopy. \end{rem}

 \begin{defn} Let $D$ be a diagram of $K$.
 The \textit{flip map} $\kappa_D$ is defined as the composition $R_{D^*}\circ\eta_D$: \end{defn}